lervag/vimtex/VISUALS.md

   [@lervag](https://github.com/lervag), takes primary responsibility for maintaining it, but contributions from all VimTeX users are welcome.

-* If you notice mistakes or outdated content (following a VimTeX update, say) feel free to open a PR to fix it yourself, or alternatively contact [@ejmastnak](https://github.com/ejmastnak) at [ejmastnak@gmail.com](mailto:ejmastnak@gmail.com), who will be happy to help fix it.
+* If you notice mistakes or outdated content (following a VimTeX update, say), feel free to open a PR to fix it yourself.
+Alternatively, contact [@ejmastnak](https://github.com/ejmastnak) at [ejmastnak@gmail.com](mailto:ejmastnak@gmail.com), who will be happy to help fix it.

 ## Table of contents
 <!-- vim-markdown-toc GFM -->